 Global precipitation

-AR5 concluded that there was low confidence in precipitation change averaged over global land areas prior to 1950, and medium confidence thereafter with no significant global trends.
+The AR5 concluded that there was low confidence in precipitation change averaged over global land areas prior to 1950, and medium confidence thereafter with no significant global trends.
 There was a likely overall increase in precipitation in the well-sampled NH mid-latitudes, with high confidence after 1951.